TateMedia/pagediff/README.md

 To do
 -----

-1. Allow a config script to be used to provide arguments so that the generation of multiple pages can be automated.

-2. Allow the size to be set on the command line.

-3. It probably counts as a bug, but the image heights are fixed when the width is set.
+1. It probably counts as a bug, but the image heights are fixed when the width is set.
 Need to adjust based on the rendered page height.

+2. Check that output options make it through from the batch file correctly.

+3. Check that directories and thresholds etc can be set at the top of the file as defaults that the rest of the file can override.